mmistakes/mm-github-pages-starter/_pages/features.md

     excerpt: "Build in all popular game options."
   - image_path: assets/imgs_main/the_question2.png
     title: "Dialog system"
-    excerpt: "Advanced Dialog system inspired by Ren'Py with choices, player input and more."
+    excerpt: "Advanced Dialog system inspired by Ren'Py with choices, player input, rollback and more."
   - image_path: assets/imgs_main/rakugo_dev.png
     title: "Funcs, Objects and Vars like in Ren'Py"
     excerpt: "Rakugo uses similar programming ideas to those of Ren'Py."